 The IRS recommends business owners take a few simple steps to protect documents in the event of a disaster.
 First, safeguard tax forms and other electronic records.
 Next, take advantage of electronic recordkeeping, such as for banking information.
 Lastly, for paper documents, such as W-2s and tax returns, scan them into your computer and save them in an electronic format.
 Understanding how these documents are stored and can be accessed off-site is crucial.

 It is vital to keep your business running if possible.
-By having different contingency plans in place for various scenarios helps to keep things running as normal and smoothly as they can.
+Having different contingency plans in place for various scenarios helps to keep things running as normally and smoothly as they can.

-Risk of Not Having a Disaster Preparedness Plan
+Risks of Not Having an HR Disaster Preparedness Plan

 While a disaster plan may not be at the top of your lengthy “to-do” list, it will go a long way in getting your business back up and running in the event of a disaster.
 For more information on how to plan for workplace emergencies and evacuations, be sure to review this guide by OSHA.